Can You Interview for a Job While on FMLA

 Most job-search scenarios while on FMLA are straightforward.
 However, consider legal counsel if:

-- Your employer imposes unique restrictions on job-seeking for those on leave or threatens punitive action for interviewing.
+• Your employer imposes unique restrictions on job-seeking for employees on leave or threatens punitive action for interviewing.

-- You suspect the employer used medical information improperly or violated privacy protections.
+• You suspect your employer used medical information improperly or violated privacy protections.

 Balancing Global Mobility and Medical Leave: Expat and Relocation Considerations